Network Configuration Backups in rConfig V8 Core

 - Hardware inventory tracking

-Frequency: Daily or on-demand during troubleshooting
+Frequency: daily or on-demand during troubleshooting.

-Section titled “Combined Approach (Recommended)”Most production deployments back up both configuration and state data.
+Section titled “Combined approach (recommended)”Most production deployments back up both configuration and state data.
 Create command groups that include:

 - Primary config command (

-show running-config) - Version/hardware details (
+show running-config) - Version and hardware details (

 show version) - Interface status (